uditkumar01/uditkumar01/README.md

 <img src="https://github.com/uditkumar01/uditkumar01/blob/master/cropped_image.png" alt="Hi there" width="100%">

-I like experimenting with new technologies, building small projects, and occassionally joining hackathons. ✨
+✨ I love to learn and work with new technologies, contributing & building cool projects, and participating in various coding competitions. ✨

 Here's a list of things I currently keep myself busy with: